mavolpe/ChallengeTV/README.md

 	- Each of the shelf row cells will hold 1 horizontal collection View
 	- The horizontal collection view will be made up of cells that will represent tv shows

+<b>Error Management<b>
+To propgate errors throughout the application - we have ChallengeTVError which implements the LocalizedError protocol

 <b>Project Structure<b>
+ChallengeTV - root folder...
+Contains AppDelegate and launch story board... info.plist etc...
+- Error folder contains our error management
+- Utilities - contains for the most part useful extensions for String, Date, DateFormatter etc..
+- NetworkCommunication - contains our low level network management calls
+- Model - contains our actual data model structs/classes
+- API - contains our TVAPI class which provides access to the TVMAZE api in this case...
+- Service - contains our TVService classes
+- UI contains anything related to the UI
+  - DetailViewController
+	- HomeViewController
+	- SizingUtils - contains a utility class for providing sizes for cells etc..
+	- Views - contains our cell classes and XIBs (I like using XIBs for cells rather than embedding them in story boards, it makes it easier to use cells in multiple screens later on)

+<b> PODS <b>
+SDWebImage is the only pod used in this project so far...

+<b> Future Considerations <b>
+It would be nice to implement this same app as MVVM - the HomeViewModel could take some of the work away from the view controller - and could be an observable... using the new Combine framework from apple, or RxSwift... would be interesting to compare.